 - Even if you test negative, stay home for the full 7 days.

 - If your test is positive, stay home and follow the COVID-19 Diagnosis protocols.

 Regardless of whether you get tested or not, you should avoid being around high-risk individuals for 14 days upon returning from international travel.

-These requirements for self-quarantine includes international students who are traveling to the U.S. for spring classes.
-Upon arriving in the U.S., please submit the Reporting Potential Exposure form.
+These requirements for self-quarantine includes international students who are traveling to the U.S. for summer classes.
+Upon arriving in the U.S., please submit the Reporting Potential Exposure form .
 (Note that no forms are required to be completed in advance of your travel, and no forms are required if you have been fully vaccinated.)

 Before returning to campus following international travel if you have not been fully vaccinated, you must complete the form Request to Return to Campus and receive written approval.